List of companies based in Miami

 This is a list of major companies or subsidiaries headquartered in the Miami metropolitan area.

-The economy in Miami has largely diversified with less emphasis on tourism, a number of companies are based in the area, many with connections to Latin America.
-Because of its proximity to Latin America, Greater Miami serves as the headquarters of Latin American operations for more than 1,100 multinational corporations that adds up to more than $221 billion in annual revenues., including AIG, American Airlines, Cisco, Disney, Exxon, Kraft Foods, Microsoft, Oracle, SBC Communications, Sony, Visa International, and Wal-Mart.
+The economy in Miami has largely diversified, with less emphasis on tourism.
+A number of companies are based in the area, many with connections to Latin America.
+Because of its proximity to Latin America, Greater Miami serves as the headquarters of Latin American operations for more than 1,100 multinational corporations that add up to more than $221 billion in annual revenue., including AIG, American Airlines, Cisco, Disney, ExxonMobil, Kraft Foods, Microsoft, Oracle, SBC Communications, Sony, Visa and Wal-Mart.

-The following 5 companies are Fortune 500 companies based in the metropolitan area.
+The following five companies are Fortune 500 companies based in the metropolitan area: